 Dating During a Divorce

-One of the biggest mistakes people make in divorce is that they begin dating again before their divorce is complete.
+One of the biggest and most common mistakes people make in divorce is that they begin dating again before their divorce is complete.
 Even though you know your marriage is coming to an end, now is not the time to start a new relationship.
 You might think this act is perfectly innocent, and you might be out in the open about it, but you can derail your divorce proceedings.
 Your spouse could ask for more money or assets out of spite due to your new relationship.

 Making a Large Purchase